 - It is to be noted that battery production growth required to electrify mobility and other sectors requires important amounts of minerals.
-Forecast quantities pose a risk of supply on these materials. - The International Energy Agency identifies that anticipated mine supply announced projects meets only 70% of copper and 50% of lithium requirements by 20235.
+Forecast quantities pose a risk of supply on these materials. - The International Energy Agency identifies that anticipated mine supply announced projects meets only 70% of copper and 50% of lithium requirements by 2035.

 ERA Energy Transition in Rental | \ Costs displayed apply to the EV industry.
-The equipment sector produces lower volumes and thus pay higher prices | Sources: International Energy Agency; EY Analysis (see next slides for details); The Rise of Batteries in Six Charts and Not Too Many Numbers - RMI, Tracking global data on electric vehicles - Our World in Data, European Market Monitor: Cars and vans 2024 - International Council on Clean Transportation
+The equipment sector produces lower volumes and thus pay higher prices | Sources: International Energy Agency; The Rise of Batteries in Six Charts and Not Too Many Numbers - RMI, Tracking global data on electric vehicles - Our World in Data, European Market Monitor: Cars and vans 2024 - International Council on Clean Transportation; EY Analysis